cloudposse/docs/content/geodesic/module/usage/with-kops.md

 From the Terraform outputs, copy the `zone_name` and `bucket_name` into the ENV vars `KOPS_DNS_ZONE` and `KOPS_STATE_STORE` in the `Dockerfile`.

-{{% include-code-block" title="terraform apply" file="content/geodesic/module/usage/examples/terraform-apply-kops-state-backend.txt" %}}
+{{% include-code-block title="terraform apply" file="content/geodesic/module/usage/examples/terraform-apply-kops-state-backend.txt" %}}

 In the example the bucket name is `bucket_name = example-staging-kops-state` and `zone_name = us-west-2.staging.example.com`.
 The public and private SSH keys are created and stored automatically in the encrypted S3 bucket.